admkenshin/admkenshin.github.io/README.md

-# admkenshin.github.io
+# My personal site
-My personal site
+I am just using this site on GitHub Pages to learn jekyll.